fadilmuh22/my_sempro/README.md

 Open `main.tex` file and save the file to build the project.
 Or you can run `LaTex Workshop: Build with recipe and choose latexmk` in vscode command.

+### Step 4 (alternative 2): Run via neovim vimtex

+Open `main.tex` file and save the file to build the project.
+Or you can run `:VimtexCompile` in command.

 ## Working on with this project

 ### Project structure